 The results presented here use a 257-direction diffusion spectrum imaging (DSI) protocol, with gradient strengths ranging from b=300 to 7000 (see parameters in Table 1).
 The diffusion spectrum imaging (DSI) sequence requires modern MR scanning equipment with certain features necessary for collecting this high-resolution diffusion data.
 We note that the time requirements of this sequence are considerable: approximately 43 minutes on a Siemens Tim Trio scanner.
 After extensive empirical testing, we feel that the quality of these data justify the duration and scanning cost; however, in choosing the acquisition protocol, users should carefully weigh their research objectives against the capacities and comfort of participants.
 We also note that good-quality DSI data has been collected in as few as 10 minutes with advanced acquisition techniques7.

-3 Tesla field strength MR scanner: 3T is necessary to achieve the signal required for the high-angular direction DSI scan.

-32-channel phased-array head coil: A head-coil with high sensitivity and excellent signal-to-noise ratio is needed to collect the DSI data.
-Eight- and 12-channel coils provide less signal at the surface of the brain; consequently, these coils may require increased scanning time to support accurate mapping of projection fields.

-Head stabilization: Due to the long duration of the DSI scanning sequence, and because motion correction cannot be applied to the DSI data, excellent head stabilization is necessary to control subject movement.
-Movement controls ranging from padding and tape to a bite-bar, vacuum bag, or thermoplastic mask are recommended to stabilize subjects’ heads.
-More than 2 mm of translational movement or 2° of rotational movement in any direction is excessive and may be considered grounds for excluding data.

-FMRI presentation equipment: For analyses using functional seeds, additional equipment for fMRI scanning is required.
-Depending on the type of regions to be localized, this usually includes a MR compatible display (such as projector system of MR compatible LCD), a button response system, audio system, and experiment presentation computer synchronized with the scanner acquisition.

 2. Scanning Procedure